 Most of the hosting providers have multiple data centers (DC) around the world.
-But, do you know where you should be hosting your website?
+But do you know where you should be hosting your website?

-Fast loading site is essential for business success.
+A fast loading site is essential for business success.
 Not just SEO but user experience.
 Nobody likes a slow loading site, and it has a real impact on your business sales and growth.

 One of the challenging tasks is to choose the right hosting platform for your needs.
 I see many people complain about their hosting company about the speed, but not necessarily it’s their fault but its bad choice of DC.

 You may argue on using CDN, so hosting location doesn’t matter.
 But trust me, it does.